payalpatra/CS-Fundamentals/3_Operating_System/Readme.md

 A deadlock is a condition where two or more transactions are waiting indefinitely for one another to give up locks.

+* **Resource Deadlock** - Occurs when processes are trying to get exclusive access to devices, files, locks, servers, or other resources. ...
+* **Communication Deadlock** - This is a situation where each process in the group waits for some process to communicate with it, but no other process is attempting communication.

+#### Necessary Conditions for Deadlock

+* **Mutual Exclusion** - One or more than one resource are non-shareable (Only one process can use at a time)
+* **Hold and Wait** - A process is holding at least one resource and waiting for resources.
+* **No Preemption** - A resource cannot be taken from a process unless the process releases the resource.
+* **Circular Wait** - A set of processes are waiting for each other in circular form.

 ### Difference between Preemptive  and Non-Preemptive  in OS?
 Sl | Preemptive   | Non-Preemptive  |
 --- | --- | --- |